 Cons

-Best for: Budget-conscious hikers and beginners building their first cold-weather kit who want merino-blend warmth and odor resistance at an accessible price point.
+Best for: Budget-conscious hikers and beginners building their first cold-weather kit who want soft, breathable wool warmth from REI's house brand at an accessible price point.

 Check Price on Amazon →